-Data from this trial pertaining to immunological results is currently being collected.
-Additional analysis, such as that from tissue samples, is also being pursued.
-Immunological analyses of the data from those who completed therapy in the first phase of the trial has been conducted; and a poster presentation was shown at the 2015 ASCO meeting -- as available on
+Data from this trial pertaining to immunological results has bee collected and analyzed.
+A poster presentation was shown at the 2015 ASCO meeting -- as available on

 More detail on this clinical trial may be found on the following link:

 In collaboration with Memorial Sloan-Kettering Cancer Center (MSK), studies identified a potent therapeutic VRP vaccine encoding the melanoma differentiation antigen TRP-2.
 Treatment with the TRP2 VRP vaccine demonstrated durable anti-tumor effects in a rigorous murine melanoma tumor model.
 The investigators at MSK had noted, from comparative studies in the murine model, that the alphavaccine platform appeared to be superior to all others previously tested; these findings accordingly support further investigation on the efficacy of a TRP-2 alphavaccine in melanoma patients.
 A later publication describes the combination of immunomodulatory monoclonal antibodies and our vaccine candidate in showing the therapeutic anti-tumor response in mouse models; and that the immunogenicity and efficacy could be increased.
 Additional pre-clinical trials have recently been completed.